JDLabOrg/WinIUManual/source/developer/index.rst

 .. image:: /_static/developer/dev_screen.png

-You can add code in the left panel and see the preview code in the right panel.
+You can add code in the left panel and see the preview code in the right panel by clicking :kbd:`preview code` button.

 ID & Class
 -----------------------